py-package/official-website/data/blog/masonite-multitenancy.md

 date: '2022-07-17'
 tags: ['masonite', 'multitenant', 'python']
 draft: false
-summary: Multitenancy package for Masonite!
+summary: Multitenancy is a feature that allows you to have multiple tenants in your application.
+This is useful for things like a company having multiple websites, or a company having multiple apps.
 ---

 <p align="center">